wclsn/Alchemy/README.md

 elan toolchain install leanprover/lean4:v4.6.0-rc1
 ```
 ## Tutorial
-We present an tutorial (pipeline.ipynb) for how to mutating a demo theorem using theorems in Mathlib.
+We provide a tutorial (pipeline.ipynb) for how to mutating a demo theorem using theorems in Mathlib, why may be helpful for you to understanding our method.
 It includes the process to synthesize its variants, verify their correctness using Lean and trace the state-tactics.

 ## Alchemy
 We provide several scripts for data-synthesis on mathlib.